-Central Pollution Control Board has released a draft notification and seeking comments on classification of industries into red, orange, green & white categories.
+Central Pollution Control Board has released a draft notification and seeking comments on the classification of industries into red, orange, green & white categories.

 The concept of categorization is based on the “Precautionary Principle”, which focuses on potential of industries to pollute the environment.
-The purpose of categorization is to ensure that the industry is established in a manner consistent with the environmental objectives and to prompt industrial sectors to adopt cleaner technologies, ultimately resulting in generation of minimum pollutants.
+The purpose of categorization is to ensure that the industry is established in a manner consistent with the environmental objectives and to prompt industrial sectors to adopt cleaner technologies, ultimately resulting in the generation of minimum pollutants.

 CPCB has revised certain conditions and criteria for the classification of industries into red, orange, green & white categories.

-For more details, Click on the below-given link.
+For more details, Click on the link.

 Akshar Management Consultant